paidy/interview/Forex-UI.md

 #### Usage
 __API__

+This is a never ending streaming API, after opening a connection the API will keep returning new exchange rates for the queried currency pairs.

 `GET /streaming/rates?pair={currency_pair_0}&pair={currency_pair_1}&...pair={currency_pair_n}`

 pair: Required query parameter that is the concatenation of two different currency codes, e.g. `USDJPY`.
 One or more pairs per request are allowed.